odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-in-style/_index.md

         content: >-
           Lakshman Sagar is a perfect place to simply relax in tranquil surroundings, enjoy the rock-cut pool, and watch the sunset by the dam.
-But, you can also enjoy locally arranged customized experiences such as local liquor tasting, goat herding, nature walks, horse riding and star gazing.
+But you can also enjoy locally-arranged customized experiences such as local liquor tasting, goat herding, nature walks, horse riding and star gazing.
         date: ''